7 Universal Design Principles to Reach Audiences

 Article 8 min

-As a military communicator, your intended audience, likewise, has a variety of needs and expectations.
+As a military communicator, your intended audience has a variety of needs and expectations.
 You may be familiar with guidelines for distributing the right information to the right audience, but it's equally important to ensure you reach everyone in that audience.
 You play an important role in ensuring that those who are supposed to receive the messages you create can perceive, navigate and understand them.
 This commitment to equal access drives the seven principles of universal design, which provide guidelines for accessible design.
-It is not only good practice to design materials with the broadest possible accessibility in mind; it is required by federal law.
+It is not only best practice to design materials with the broadest possible accessibility in mind; it is required by federal law.
 Understanding and implementing the seven principles of universal design will help you create media that seamlessly abides by Section 508.

 Discover content by selecting individual tiles, or using the buttons across the top.